 Recommended Versioning Scheme

-- If backward binary compatibility is broken, major version number must be increased.
+- MAJOR version if backward binary compatibility is broken,

-- If backward source compatibility is broken, minor version number must be increased.
+- MINOR version if backward source compatibility is broken, and

 0, a minor version bump may contain both source and binary breakages.